Aliases for RPLP1 Gene

 GeneCards Summary for RPLP1 Gene

-RPLP1 (Ribosomal Protein, Large, P1) is a Protein Coding gene.
-Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+RPLP1 (Ribosomal Protein Lateral Stalk Subunit P1) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include RNA binding and structural constituent of ribosome.

 UniProtKB/Swiss-Prot for RPLP1 Gene